Developing Motor Skills in Preschool: A Guide to Gross and Fine Motor Skills

 • Climbing stairs

-Children often learn and master gross motor skills before their fine motor skills as muscles in the core body develop first (torso, arms, and legs), followed by smaller muscles found in the hands, feet, fingers, and toes.
+Children often learn and master gross motor skills before their fine motor skills.
+Muscles in the core body develop first, such as the torso, arms, and legs, followed by smaller muscles found in the hands, feet, fingers, and toes.

 Muscle movement is considered a motor skill when it’s voluntary.
-So, involuntary activities like eye blinking and breathing aren’t motor skills since you can’t improve them over time through practice and repetition.
-On the contrary, as the child grows and develops, they can improve voluntary muscle movement with time.
+Involuntary activities like eye blinking and breathing aren’t motor skills since you can’t improve them over time through practice and repetition.
+As the child grows and develops, they can improve voluntary muscle movement with time.

 Motor skills develop at different stages of a child's growth and development.
-Below, we look at different motor skills development milestones for fine and gross motor skills.
+Below, we look at different motor skills development milestones for fine and gross motor skills from birth through age five.

 0 to 3 months